veebzz/OperatingSystems/README.md

 #CS 4760 Assignment #1
 This README has been written using markdown language.
-It is better viewed on the

 ##Usage

 Within the project directory use make to compile the source files.